ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **Box** as the collection type, enter the following information:

 1. Click the following button in the **Box JSON configuration** section in **Enter your credentials**:
-    - **Select file** - Upload the `config.json` file that contains your client ID, client secret, private key path, private key passphrase, key ID, and enterprise ID.
+    - **Select file**: Upload the `config.json` file that contains your client ID, client secret, private key path, private key passphrase, key ID, and enterprise ID.
 You can download this JSON file from the configuration page on [Box Developers](https://developer.box.com/){: external}.
 1. Complete the following field in **Specify what you want to crawl**:
-    - **Box Folder or User URL to crawl** - Optional: Crawls a specific user content or folder content.
+    - **Box Folder or User URL to crawl**: Optional: Crawls a specific user content or folder content.
 If unspecified, it crawls all content.
 You can crawl different types of URLs.
 See the following examples of URLs that you can specify to crawl user or folder content:

         - To crawl an entire enterprise, enter `box://app.box.com/`.
         - To crawl a specific folder, enter `box://app.box.com/user/USER_ID/folder/FOLDER_ID/FolderName`.
         - To crawl a specific user, enter `box://app.box.com/user/USER_ID/`.

 1. Optional: Set the following switch in **Proxy settings**:
-    -  **Enable proxy settings** - By default, is set to **Off**.
+    - **Enable proxy settings**: By default, is set to **Off**.
 Enable this option when you are using the proxy server to access the data source server.
-        -  **Username** - Optional: The username that you use to authenticate, if the proxy server requires authentication.
+        - **Username**: Optional: The username that you use to authenticate, if the proxy server requires authentication.
 If you do not know your username, you can obtain it from the administrator of the proxy server.
-        -  **Password** - Optional: The password that you use to authenticate, if the proxy server requires authentication.
+        - **Password**: Optional: The password that you use to authenticate, if the proxy server requires authentication.
 If you do not know your password, you can obtain it from the administrator of the proxy server.
-        -  **Proxy server host name or IP address** - The host name or the IP address of the proxy server.
+        - **Proxy server host name or IP address**: The host name or the IP address of the proxy server.
-        -  **Proxy server port number** - The network port that you want to connect to on the proxy server.
+        - **Proxy server port number**: The network port that you want to connect to on the proxy server.

 1. Optional: Set the following switch in **Security**:
-    - **Enable Document Level Security** - By default, this switch is set to **Off**.
+    - **Enable Document Level Security**: By default, this switch is set to **Off**.
 You must enable this option to activate document level security.
 When this option is enabled, your users can crawl and query content that they have access to when logged in to Box.
 For more information, see [About document level security](#configuredls).
 1. Click **Finish**.